MobiGary/Mobirise-Configurable-Bootstrap-Menu/README.md

 ## <b>Notes</b><br>
 A Mobirise Bootstrap menu with many configuration settings available from the "gear" configuration icon.
 It includes:
-- Individual colour and opacity settings for main, sub-menu and Hamburger menu background
+- Individual colour and opacity settings for Main, Sub and Hamburger menu background
 - Individual underline colour and thickness for main and sub-menu plus sub-menu % darken on hover
 - Options to enable button and social icons within the menu
 - Set Logo size